CosmicSage/Movie-Browser/README.md

 # Project 2 - Movie Browser
-For this project, you'll be implementing a movie browser.
-It will allow users to search for movies included in the [Open Movie Database](http://www.omdbapi.com/) and view additional information about any movies they select.
-Check out the [staff solution](#staff-solution) for a working version.
+This project will allow users to search for movies included in the [Open Movie Database](http://www.omdbapi.com/) and view additional information about any movies they select.
+Check out the [snack](https://expo.io/@coldlinux/project2) for a working version.

 ## Requirements
-- You may not import libraries other than the below:
+- The Program imports the following libraries:
   - `expo`
   - `react`
   - `react-native`
   - `prop-types`
   - `react-navigation`
   - Any library for icons
-- There should be at least one `StackNavigator`
+- There is one `StackNavigator` and a `tabNavigator`(which is broken)
-- There should be a search screen that allows users to search for movies
+- a search screen that allows users to search for movies
-  - You should show more than 10 results if more than 10 results exist
+  - more than 10 results are displayed if more than 10 results exist
-- There should be a screen that shows additional information about a selected movie
+- a screen that shows additional information about a selected movie

-The aesthetics of the app are up to you!
+The aesthetics of the app are great!

-### Challenge (Not Required)
-- Coming soon!

 ## Getting Started
 First, head to [this link](https://docs.expo.io/versions/latest/introduction/installation.html)